mainCSG/QBlox-CSG/README.md

 Welcome to Qblox-CSG!

 This repository is for organizing any files related to connecting and executing/reading waveform sequences on the Qblox instrument.
-Before you can begin you must complete the following two steps: (1) Setup the environment and (2) run tests.
+Before you can begin you must complete the following two steps,

+1. Setup the environment
+2. Run ./tests/test_*.ipynb

 ## Setup Instructions